Linear Discriminant Analysis with the Randomized Kaczmarz Method: Randomized Kaczmarz LDA

-Algorithm \ref{alg:lda-rk} presents sketched LDA via the RK with importance sampling for the overdetermined case where $n > p$.
-We consider i.i.d.\@ weighted random sampling for selecting row $i=i_{k}$ at the $k^{th}$ step of \eqref{eqn:rk} with probability $p_{i}$.
-Algorithm \ref{alg:lda-rk} depicts pseudo-code for sketched LDA via the RK with general sampling probabilities $p_{i}$.
-The convergence guarantees for the RK iterates in \cite[Corollary 5.1, Corollary 5.2, Corollary 5.3]{needell2016stochastic} hold for the sketched LDA direction iterates $\vbeta_{k}$ conditioned on $\mx$.
+We harness the least squares formulation of binary-class LDA and propose randomized Kaczmarz LDA (rkLDA).
+Algorithm \ref{alg:lda-rk} presents rkLDA with importance sampling.
+Assume i.i.d.\@ weighted random sampling for selecting row $i=i_{k}$ at the $k^{th}$ iteration of \eqref{eqn:rk} with probability $p_{i}$ for $1\le i \le n$ such that $\sum_{i=1}^{n} p_{i} =1$.
+Convergence guarantees for the RK iterates \cite[Corollary 5.1, Corollary 5.2, Corollary 5.3]{needell2016stochastic} hold for the rkLDA iterates $\vbeta_{k}$ conditioned on $\mx$.